ENGL – English

 ENGL 160 The Literary Imagination (4)

 Prerequisite: limited to first and second-year students.
-The Literary Imagination introduces students to the critical concepts and vocabulary of literary study by focusing on a specific genre or topic.
+Introduces students to the critical concepts and vocabulary of literary study by focusing on a specific genre or topic.
 Designed for potential English majors as well as for all students who enjoy reading literature.
 Promotes the development of college-level skills in writing and critical thinking.
 (LP, WRT, EXP)

 ENGL 180 The Reader’s Toolbox (3)